-Eureka is in the small and large group and LTC markets in the state of New York.
+Eureka is in the small and large group medical and LTC markets in the state of New York.
+About 40% of Eureka's large group premium represents employer groups with less than 101 employees.
+This business will be reclassified as small group in 2016.